IamJunnn/EcoBlox/README.md

 2. Import the repo in Vercel
 3. Framework preset: Vite
 4. Build command: `npm run build` — Output directory: `dist`

+## Troubleshooting

+- If the dev server doesn’t open automatically, visit `http://localhost:8080/` (port may vary).
+- If port 5173 is expected but unavailable, Vite will pick another free port and print it in the terminal.
+- If you see dependency issues, try reinstalling with `npm ci`.

 ## Contributing